-Newsflash!
-Iceland is expensive and alcohol costs are obscene.
+Iceland is expensive, and alcohol costs are obscene.
 A bottle of the budget vodka Smirnoff costs $70.
 You are permitted to bring a bottle of your own booze into the country, so we came prepared with a great bottle of gin from the U.K.

-If you’re worried about the weight or a bottle breaking your next option is to purchase alcohol at the Airport in duty-free before you enter the country.
+If you’re worried about the weight of a bottle breaking, your next option is to purchase alcohol at the Airport duty-free before you enter the country.
 Outside of duty-free stores at the airport, you can only purchase alcohol at the state-run stores called Vinbudin.

 8. Download a Good Travel Playlist

 Be prepared for some long drives and plenty of time on the road.
-If you’re looking for a great travel playlist or music we’ve got you covered.
-Just make sure you download all your music to your phone as you may not always have a connection.
+We’ve got you covered if you’re looking for an excellent travel playlist or music.
+Just make sure you download all your music to your phone, as you may not always have a connection.

 Pros of Campervan Living in Iceland